tminglei/slick-pg/README.md

 |   `[`         |   `&#91;`     |
 |   `]`         |   `&#93;`     |

 > `*` These escaped chars will be stored to db.
-But what we got is, `slick-pg` can safely process very complex/nested composite type and array of composite type, including arrange type member.
+But what we got is, `slick-pg` can safely process very complex/nested composite type and array of composite type, including `range type` member.
 > `**` Not all of these chars must be escaped currently, but I chose to treat them in a unified way.